Behind the Seasoning: Poultry Seasoning232

 Because poultry, and chicken in particular, can be prepared so many different ways, the spices that make poultry seasoning vary widely.
 However, when talking about “poultry seasoning” for chicken and turkey, most people are generally referring to an herb-based blend.
-Our Sage & Savory Stuffing Seasoning (Salt-Free) may not have “poultry” in the name, but it’s our version of this classic flavor featuring sage, rosemary, garlic, thyme, and other herbs and spices.
+Our Salt-Free Poultry Seasoning is our version of this classic flavor featuring sage, rosemary, garlic, thyme, and other herbs and spices.

 What ingredients are used in poultry seasoning?

 If you’d like to try making poultry seasoning from scratch, start with some of the basics listed below.
 Then feel free to experiment and create your own perfect poultry seasoning recipe with additions like cayenne for a little heat or coriander which brings an aromatic sweetness.